 Ancient people had to work with what was available in their environment.
 Egyptians turned to the natural resources surrounding them to create cosmetics.

-As early as 4000 B.C., Egyptians used the following materials in order to design makeup.
+As early as 4000 B.C., Egyptians used materials in order to design makeup.
 Some of the common cosmetics in Ancient Egypt included:

 - Malachite, a copper ore, which provided the green eye makeup color so greatly favored at the time

-- Kohl, used to draw thick, distinctive black lines, creating an almond shape to the eyes
+- Kohl, used to draw thick, distinctive black lines, giving an almond shape to the eyes

-- Red ocher, which was used as rouge or lip color
+- Red ochre, which was used as rouge or lip color

 - Henna, which was widely used to stain the fingertips and toes